SoroushOskouei/BioInformaticJS/README.md

 1- Upper(seq): Converts the input array to upper case letters.

-2- Validate(seq): Validates the character components of the input array.
+2- Validate(seq): Validates the character components of the input string.

 3- CountN(seq): Returns a JSON containing the number of each nucleotide.